-On behalf of the school district, I am pleased to share the Comprehensive Annual Financial Report (CAFR) of the Licking Heights Local School District (the "District").
-This CAFR, which includes a clean opinion unmodified from Julian & Grube, Inc., complies with accounting principles accepted in the United States of America's Generally Accepted Accounting Principles (GAAP) as applicable to governmental entities.
+On behalf of the school district, I am pleased to share the Comprehensive Annual Financial Report of the Licking Heights Local School District (the "District").
+This Comprehensive Annual Financial Report, which includes a clean opinion unmodified from Julian & Grube, Inc., complies with accounting principles generally accepted in the United States of America (GAAP) as applicable to governmental entities.
 Responsibility for the accuracy of the data presented and the completeness and fairness of the presentation, including all disclosures, rests with the District's management.
-To the best of our knowledge and belief, this CAFR and the enclosed data are accurate in all material respects and are reported in a manner designed to fairly represent the financial position and results of operations of the District.
+To the best of our knowledge and belief, this Comprehensive Annual Financial Report and the enclosed data are accurate in all material respects and are reported in a manner designed to fairly represent the financial position and results of operations of the District.
 All disclosures necessary to enable the reader to gain an understanding of the District's financial activities have been included.

 GAAP requires that management provide a narrative introduction, overview and analysis to accompany the basic financial statements in the form of Management's Discussion and Analysis (MD&A).
 This letter of transmittal is designed to complement the MD&A and should be read in conjunction.
-The District's MD&A can be found immediately following the Independent Auditor's Report.
+The District's MD&A immediately follows the Independent Auditor's Report.

-This report includes all funds of the District.
+The Comprehensive Financial Report includes all funds of the District.
 The District provides a full range of traditional educational programs, services and facilities.
 These include elementary and secondary curriculum, college preparatory and vocational levels, a broad range of co-curricular and extracurricular activities, as well as, special education programs and facilities.

-In addition to providing these general activities, the District has administrative responsibility for state funds distributed to private/auxiliary schools located within District boundaries.
+In addition to providing public education functions, the District has administrative responsibility for state funds distributed to private/auxiliary schools located within District boundaries.
 In accordance with Governmental Accounting Standards Board (GASB) Statement 24, this responsibility is included in the reporting entity as a special revenue fund.
 While private/auxiliary schools share operational and service similarities with the District, all are separate and distinct entities.
 Therefore, private/auxiliary schools' financial statements are not included in this report.

 The Board of Education (hereafter the "Board") of the District is composed of five members elected at large by the citizens of the District.
 The Board serves as the taxing authority, contracting body and policy initiator for the operation of the District.
-The Board is responsible for the adoption of the tax budget, the annual operating budget and approval of District expenditures.
-The Board is a body politic and corporate, as defined by Section 3313.02 of the Ohio Revised Code (ORC), and only has those powers and authority conferred upon it by the ORC.
+The Board is responsible for the adoption of the tax budget, annual operating budget and approval of District expenditures.
+The Board is a political and corporate body, as defined by Section 3313.02 of the Ohio Revised Code (ORC), and only has those powers and authority conferred upon it by the ORC.